Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Elizabeth Leavengood over 1 year ago
+Elizabeth Leavengood almost 2 years ago

 I strongly oppose this expenditure.
 There is no domestic situation that warrants this type of response.
 Per SacPD, it does not “protect” its citizens; thus, this appears to be nothing more than a new toy.
 Something akin to the waste of taxpayer dollars that are used to send the police helicopters up for every minor infraction.
 Another example of Sacramento’s backwards approach to policing.
 If the City has this kind of money just lying around, build affordable housing, fix the animal shelter, etc.